Teaching

 Graduate supervision

-The topics of my recent and current doctoral students have ranged from Schubert, Schumann, and Richard Strauss to Japanese art-song, German operetta-film, music in the novels of Tolstoy and Dickens, and medievalism in contemporary opera.
-I am continuing to supervise doctoral students during my Leverhulme Fellowship and enquiries from prospective researchers are welcome.
-I have also been a mentor for postdoctoral awards.
+The topics of my recent and current doctoral students have ranged from Schubert, Schumann, Richard Strauss, and Benjamin Britten, to Japanese art-song, German operetta-film, medievalism in contemporary opera, global organology and female music education in nineteenth-century Ireland.
+Enquiries from prospective masters students and doctoral researchers are welcome.
+I have also been a mentor for postdoctoral awards and a host for visiting scholars.